pycom/pycom-micropython-sigfox/util_boot/readme.md

 1. Introduction
 ----------------

-This software is used to set PicoCell Gateway in dfu mode for download new FW MCU.
+This software is used to jump to the PicoCell Gateway bootloader in order to program the MCU flash with a new firmware.

 2. Usage